 Shared Parental Leave can seem a little fiddly at first, but we’ll help you get your head around it in this post.

-A mother can choose to end her Maternity Leave early and, with her partner or the child’s father, opt for Shared Parental Leave instead of Maternity Leave.
+A mother and her partner / the child’s father, can opt to take Shared Parental Leave in place of all, or part of, the mother’s Maternity Leave.

-If they both meet the qualifying requirements, the parents need to decide how they want to divide their Shared Parental Leave and Pay entitlement.
-One parent can go back to work or they can both be on leave at the same time but the maximum number of weeks of leave available stays the same.
+If both parents meet the qualifying requirements, they need to decide how they want to divide the Shared Parental Leave and Pay entitlement.
+One parent can go back to work, or they can both be on leave at the same time.
+The maximum number of weeks of leave available to them stays the same.